TEALSK12/2nd-semester-introduction-to-computer-science/units/7_unit/02_lesson/lab.md

 # Lab 7.02 - Pet Class

-In this lab we will build off of our pet class.
+In this lab we will build off of our Pet class.
 To create a Pet class that will keep track of the type of animal, color, food, noise and name of a given animal.
 We will utilize classes.

 1. Create a class called Pet.
 That will have the following attributes:
 	* type (i.e. dog, cat, fish)